Pictured: Irish Fix recipe from Chowhound

-Typically relegated to the period between March 1 and 17, Irish whiskeys are unfortunately approached with the same wariness given to green beer and blinking shamrock headbands.
+Typically relegated to the period around St. Patrick's Day, Irish whiskeys are unfortunately approached with the same wariness given to green beer and blinking shamrock headbands.
 But they needn’t be!
 Irish whiskeys are typically smooth, lightly flavored, and lacking the heavy peatiness that makes people think whiskey is only for cold-weather months.
 Take a look at our roundup below, and open your spring-ready heart to some easy sippers.

 An Irish-American selection to start us off, this little Minnesota-born Irish whiskey was made for blending.
 Light and a little fruity, we like it in our own Irish Fix (though they recommend their own dubiously named “Big Ginger”).
 They definitely seem to be aiming for the entry-level whiskey drinker, advertising themselves as an easy-drinking brown liquor, rather than an Irish whiskey.
 Learn more here.

 A blended Irish whiskey, and blended with all the best: single pot still, single malt, and single-grain.
 Self-described as soft and mellow, and we’re apt to agree.
 Easy sipper, but not so expensive that you’ll feel bad blending with a little ginger ale.
 Learn more here.

 Biscuity with caramel and toffee, Tullamore Dew is delicious just about every which way you’d have an Irish whiskey.
 Fun fact: The Dew in the name is actually the initials of the distillery’s general manager in the late 19th century.
 How’s that for employee appreciation?
 Learn more here.